-The situation of ADP Ingenierie was already beset with difficulties, exacerbated by the health crisis.
-On 21 January 2021, after looking at the restructuring options for ADP Ingénierie, Groupe ADP's management presented the subsidiary's Social and Economic Committee with a project for the amicable closure of the company as part of the restructuring of the Group's engineering activities, along with an employment protection plan.
+ADP Ingénierie's situation was marked by existing difficulties, exacerbated by the health crisis.
+On 21 January 2021, after studying restructuring options for ADP Ingénierie, Groupe ADP's management presented the subsidiary's Social and Economic Committee with a project for the amicable closure of the company as part of the restructuring of the Group's engineering activities, along with an employment protection plan.
 These proposals were subject to an information and consultation process with ADP Ingénierie's employee representative bodies, in strict compliance with the regulatory framework.

-Specific measures were implemented to accompany and support those in charge of the project, to reassure employees concerning the attention paid to individuals, to offer confidential assistance, to help and meet with employees in difficulty, and to refer employees to third parties (social workers, occupational physicians, specialist physicians).
+Specific measures were implemented to accompany and support those in charge of the project, to reassure employees about the attention paid to individuals, to offer confidential assistance, to help and meet with employees in difficulty, and to refer employees to third parties (social workers, occupational physicians, specialist physicians).
 Regular feedback on the process and the support provided has been established, in compliance with the Code of Ethics for psychologists, to inform or alert.